Mitigating Coherent Noise Using Pauli Conjugation: Introduction

 At the physical qubit level, coherent noise can be mitigated using dynamical decoupling~\cite{lidarReviewDecoherenceFree2014, suterColloquiumProtectingQuantum2016}, however there are limitations due to imperfect control pulses and finite pulse durations and intervals.
 In the context of quantum error correction, local physical coherent noise will be decohered at the logical level as the code scale up~\cite{bealeQuantumErrorCorrection2018}.
 Their damage to the encoded state can be mitigated by using better decoders~\cite{chamberlandHardDecodingAlgorithm2017}.
 Gate-level coherent errors in quantum error correction circuit can be mitigated by splitting the stabiliser check into two oppositely rotating halves~\cite{debroyStabilizerSlicingCoherent2018} with some requirements on the gates available to the given architecture.
 A more general solution would involve using Pauli twirling to turn the coherent noise into a Pauli channel~\cite{bennettPurificationNoisyEntanglement1996, bennettMixedstateEntanglementQuantum1996, knillRandomizedBenchmarkingQuantum2008, emersonSymmetrizedCharacterizationNoisy2007}, which as mentioned before can be much less damaging to the fault-tolerant threshold.
 Twirling generally involves using all possible Pauli gates to sandwich the noise channel and averaging over the results.
 The average weight of the extra twirling gates we need to apply scales with the total number of qubits, thus the gate errors introduced by the twirling gates are not negligible.
-While such problems can be mitigated by combining twirling gates during circuit compilation~\cite{wallmanNoiseTailoringScalable2016}, it may still be challenging to implement twirling in practice.